thomasgeissl/lucediretta/README.md

 # luce diretta - direct light
 This is a work in progress and mostly broken.

+luce diretta will be your friend if you need to design led animations and wanna preview them directly on led strips instead of screens.
+It can work with ndi streams, rendered video files, web cam input and syphon.

 ## Usage
 ### Command line arguments
 luce diretta accepts command line arguments.
 If you start the app from the terminal, you can set the following options:
-* -m, --mode : [NDIGRABBER, VIDEOPLAYER, VIDEOGRABBER]
+* -m, --mode : [NDIGRABBER, VIDEOPLAYER, VIDEOGRABBER, SYPHON]
 * -M, --mask : absolute path to the svg mask

 ### Masks